-The first alarm needs to start from the early morning or whenever you set it up to wake you.
+The first alarm needs to start in the early morning or whenever you set it up to wake you.
 The idea is to wake up every day at the same time.

 The alarm will prevent you from sleeping in late and start your day at the given time every day.
 Not just that, it will also improve your sleeping patterns and quality.

 Then, you can set multiple alarms as milestones or pillars of the day to move towards.
-Like one can be to get you to start working, then another finishes it, again to go for a meeting and so on.
+One can be to get you to start working, then another finishes it, again to go for a meeting, and so on.

 Some might set up an alarm every hour to check how much they work in the previous hour.

-Even alarms should be to give your break from the work, for lunch so you don’t overwork or enjoy breaks in between as well.
+Even alarms should be to give your a break from work for lunch, so you don’t overwork or enjoy breaks in between as well.

 If you’re new to remote working or adapting from the traditional methods, it can be confusing especially when it comes to communication.